-We are surrounded by endless amounts of data.
+We are surrounded by data.
 In nature, we can see inherent rhythms that can be appreciated numerically.
+We all use data literacy throughout our daily lives and to understand creative practice.
 This course uncovers the process of gathering and analyzing data from known sample sets such as websites, market research, government agencies, and more.
-Students will explore the theory of analytics, identify sources of data, and practice the methods of visualizing data in a variety of contexts including applications in communications, marketing, and as applied in a creative practice.
+Students will explore the theory of analytics, identify data sources, and practice the methods of visualizing data in various contexts, including applications in communications, marketing, and as applied in creative practice.
 This course fulfills a Liberal Arts - Scientific and Quantitative Reasoning or Liberal Arts elective requirement for BFA students.